sidd3888/precautionary-saving-portfolio-choice/README.md

 ## Files

 The code used to solve the model and generate the plots in the paper are available in the folder titled `Code`.
 While the code can be run for replication purposes using `portfolio_choice.py`, the file `consumer.py` contains the definition of the model class, which is called upon to create an instance of an agent's problem and solve it.
-The draft of the paper is available in the folder titled `TeX`, by the name `correlated_shocks_equity_premium.pdf`.
+The draft of the paper is available in the folder titled `TeX`, by the name `precautionary-saving-portfolio-choice.pdf`.